 Keep things fresh!
 Never leave food lingering inside or near your conure’s cage.
 Doing so could attract bugs and mold that may create some serious health issues for your precious bird.
 Get in the habit of removing fresh foods and mashes from your conure’s feeding area as soon as feeding time is over.
-Don’t forget the fresh water!
+So don’t forget the freshwater!
 Your conure will require fresh, tasty water each day.

 Can I just put food in a food dispenser when I’m away?

-Your conure should not be left unsupervised.
+you should always supervise your conure.
 Leaving a large amount of food out to cover a few days could cause your conure to overeat or make a mess inside its cage.
 What’s more, bugs and pests could show up to check out the food that’s been left out.
 A responsible owner should always make arrangements for the proper care and feeding of a conure during vacations or travel times.
 Treat your conure like a member of your family.

-Is there anything else that will be needed for my conure besides Bird Street Bistro?
+Is there anything else that will need for my conure besides Bird Street Bistro?

 The tasty selection of blends offered by Bird Street Bistro is going to serve as the perfect base for your conure’s nutritional needs.
 Of course, you shouldn’t hesitate to ask your avian veterinarian about any supplements or foods that may be ideal for your bird.
 The team here at Bird Street Bistro often recommends cuttlebones and mineral blocks to ensure that conures are receiving the trace minerals they need to flourish during peak times of physical and brain development.

-How can I get my conure to eat healthy?
+How can I get my conure to eat healthily?

 You should always consult with your avian veterinarian when choosing a new food for your conure.

 Do you have any thoughts or questions regarding conure diets?
 Squawk at us!
 Just leave us a comment below to share your thoughts on parrot food.
-We always love hearing from our flock of bird lovers!
+Because we always love hearing from our flock of bird lovers!